etiennedi/vscode-test-view/README.md

 ## Current Limitations / Roadmap

-Feel free to make a pull request to fix one of the Limitations
+Feel free to make a pull request to fix one of the limitations.
+Ideally, open an issue to let me know you're working on it and close the issue with your commit/PR.
+Thanks :)

 - not a single test has been written yet
     - [x] ~~add unit tests~~
     - [ ] add integration tests